 During the Middle Ages, several fortified castles were built on strategic sites of main commercial and military roads.
 Many of these castles stand nested at the foothills of the Vosges, along what is now the Alsace Wine Route, like those of Haut-Kœnigsbourg, Kaysersberg and Thann.

-The Vosges mountains are exploited for their wood and breeding has long been practiced here, thanks to the clearing of the summits by the monks.
+The Vosges mountains are exploited for their wood and breeding has long been practised here, thanks to the clearing of the summits by the monks.
 The cows of the Vosges (les Vosgiennes) are a reputable breed that can be still seen grazing freely in the Hautes-Chaumes.
 Mining extraction and forging were then developed in the region from the 15th century (iron and copper mines in the Doller and Bruche Valleys, silver mines in the Lièpvrette Valley).

 The valleys of the Vosges enjoyed prosperity from the 18th century onwards, thanks to the textile industry.
 Competition with foreign labour throughout the 20th century led to their closures, one by one, forcing the people of the Vosges to look to other financial resources such as ecotourism.